Chairman, Executive Director, Chief Engineering Lead, Owner of Cockpit XW550

 Full Time Job: Freelance consulting engineer, property manager and Mum

 How I got involved with TBAG: I’m passionate about aircraft, especially Cold War Jets.
 We enjoyed occasional visits to Bruntingthorpe on the running days and watching the Buccaneers was always a highlight.
 In 2019 my daughter was displaying instrument panels at Newark Cockpitfest.
 My son Marcus spent most of the day talking to TBAG constantly asking questions having read the Buccaneer Haynes manual at length – and sitting in 550.
-TBAG really encouraged him and were patient with his many questions at this and all subsequent events and days.
-As a volunteer at a more local museum, and being involved in a team ground running another jet, it is great to support Marcus’s dreams and to be hands on helping TBAG.
+TBAG really encouraged him and was patient with his many questions at this and all subsequent events and days.
+As a volunteer at a more local museum, and being involved in a team ground running another jet, it is great to support Marcus’s dreams and to be hands-on helping TBAG.

 What I get involved with at TBAG: Anything and everything I can!
 It is useful working on other aircraft to improve my skills, so much so that we were offered, and took, the chance to buy a Buccaneer cockpit to restore over time when we’re not at Kemble!
 I’m now helping with some admin when we can’t travel down due to other family commitments.
-I’m really enjoying the hands on ground crew training with the Buccaneers.
+I’m really enjoying the hands-on ground crew training with the Buccaneers.

-Full Time Job: Signaller – Network Rail
+Full-Time Job: Signaller – Network Rail

 How I Got Involved With TBAG: It’s all Ollie’s fault… I have a lifetimes interest in all things aviation thanks to my Grandfather, who served in Bomber Command in the RAF during the war.
 His stories and his enthusiasm for aviation lit the spark in me at an early age.
 As a result, I joined the RAF as an Armourer and served for 22 years, working on various aircraft types and in a specialist role within the trade.
 My final role within the RAF was delivering Flight Line Operations training to the new generation of RAF aircraft engineers.
 Because of my interest in aviation, I have volunteered and helped out at aviation museums and with numerous projects since I was a teenager and still continue to do so.
 One day many years ago, Ollie asked me if I fancied a trip down to Bruntingthorpe to see the Buccaneers.
 And the rest is history!

 What I Get Involved With At TBAG: Anything and everything to help keep the aircraft running and serviceable, along with all the equipment to help us continue to do so.
-From painting ground equipment, to removing an engine from one of the aircraft – I get involved with it all.
+From painting ground equipment, to removing an engine from one of the aircraft – I get involved with it all

 Haydn Jakes MBE